AI AND VIDEO ANALYTICS BLOG

 How Artificial Intelligence Processes Digital Data

 For instance, an AI-backed tool can be used to analyze a victim’s cell phone.
-Drawing data from the mobile device, Artificial Intelligence can highlight communication patterns and index the objects captured in the victim’s images, making data collection and interpretation more manageable for identifying suspects and understanding events.
+Drawing data from the mobile device, Artificial Intelligence can highlight communication patterns and index the objects captured in the victim’s photos, making data collection and interpretation more manageable for identifying suspects and understanding events.

 Advantages of Artificial Intelligence for Investigations